UMWRG/HydraPlatform/doc/HydraDB/index.rst

  * dataset_id: A reference to the scenario data table.
  * scenario_id: A reference to the scenario
  * resource_attr_id: A reference to the resource attribute.
+ * source: An varchar describing which app this dataset came from.

 Datasets